 Check out these three items to elevate your open-water training sessions:

 Multiple companies are making these brightly colored, inflatable devices that trail behind you for visibility in the open water.
 They are also designed to be held onto when the swimmer gets tired or needs a break.
-Most are also designed like a drybag, which allows you to keep your valuables (ie: car keys) safe while training.
-We like Zone3’s collection that includes a buoy with backpack straps, one with built-in hydration, and one with easy access to dry items.
+Most are also designed like a drybag, which allows you to keep your valuables (i.e., car keys) safe while training.
+We like Zone3’s collection, which includes a buoy with backpack straps, one with built-in hydration, and one with easy access to dry items.

-These (not cheap) goggles have an accelerometer, electronic compass, and LED lights to keep you on course in the open water with much less sighting.
+On Course goggles are not cheap, but they have an accelerometer, electronic compass, and LED lights to keep you on course in the open water with much less sighting.
 Another (pricey) favorite high-tech open-water combo is the FORM heads-up display goggles paired with a compatible GPS watch.

-If you’re going to be out in the open-water for over 30 minutes, including resting, drills, and more, you’ll likely need a wetsuit based on the water temperatures above.
+If you’re going to be out in the open water for more than 30 minutes, including resting, drills, and more, you’ll likely need a wetsuit based on the water temperatures above.
 Even if you don’t race in a wetsuit, training in even moderately chilly open water can suck the energy out of you quickly.
-As an added bonus, the buoyancy in a wetsuit allows you to rest better between sets if there’s nothing to hang onto.
+As a bonus, the buoyancy in a wetsuit allows you to rest better between sets if there’s nothing to hang onto.

 RELATED: What Matters (And What Doesn’t When Buying a Wetsuit

-As we said above, clear, crisp, unscratched goggles are actually a safety priority in the open water.
-If you can’t see well, you don’t be able to safely navigate—allowing for the potential to get badly off course or at the very least waste time training—or see possible hazards under and above the water.
+As we said above, clear, crisp, unscratched goggles are a safety priority in the open water.
+If you can’t see well, you won’t be able to safely navigate – allowing for the potential to get badly off course – or see possible hazards under and above the water.
 Better yet, get a new pair when you head out in the open water, and find ones with a very wide field of vision.

 RELATED: Ask A Gear Guru: Which Type of Goggles Should I Wear Today?